laiky2506/ace_resource/README.md

 <p>NOTE: Please refer to the notebooks for the detail of the machine learning code.</p>

 ### CONCLUSION
 <p> Random forest regressor is the best machine learning model to be used for this data set.
 However, the R2 score of the model is only 0.6 which consider not too high.
-Neural network and deep learning not working well due to insurficient data.
-From the permutation importance, harvested area, precipitation, soil moisture and month do significantlly impact the FFB.
-According to domain study, oil palm can only grow well at places with maximum temperature range of 29–33℃ and a minimum temperature range of 22–24℃ minimum [<a href='https://github.com/laiky2506/ace_resource#reference'>2</a>].
-However temperature seem to be not important in these machine learning model.
-This is mainly due to not much changes in temperature throughout the year in tropical country such as Malaysia and Indonesia.  </p>
+Neural networks and deep learning not working well due to insufficient data.
+From the permutation importance, harvested area, precipitation, soil moisture and month do significantly impact the FFB.
+According to a domain study, oil palm can only grow well at places with a maximum temperature range of 29–33℃ and a minimum temperature range of 22–24℃ minimum [<a href='https://github.com/laiky2506/ace_resource#reference'>2</a>].
+However, the temperature seems to be not important in these machine learning models.
+This is mainly due to not many changes in temperature throughout the year in tropical countries such as Malaysia and Indonesia.  </p>

-<p> According to the permutation importance, whether or not the data is from September and October heavily impact the output of the models, which match the assumption in the introduction section. </p>
+<p> According to the permutation importance, whether or not the data is from September and October heavily impacts the output of the models, which matches the assumption in the introduction section. </p>

 <p> To improve the model performance, more data needed to be collected.
-"Working_days" data is completely useless in the case, information like man-hours which can represent total work done during the month should be recorded instead of working_days. </p>
+"Working_days" data is completely useless in this case, information like man-hours which can represent total work done during the month should be recorded instead of working_days. </p>

 # QUESTION 3